ceph/ceph/doc/start/hardware-recommendations.rst

 OS operations, and simultaneous request for read and write operations from multiple daemons against a single drive can slow performance considerably.

-.. important:: Since Ceph has to write all data to the journal (or WAL+DB) before it can ACK writes, having this metadata and OSD performance in balance is really important!

 Hard Disk Drives
 ----------------